tov/bf-rs/README.md

 and an executable `bfi` that provides a command-line interface for executing Brainfuck programs.

-By default, installing `bf` does not enable the JIT compiler, because that requires nightly Rust.
+This crate supports Rust version 1.20 and later.
+However, by default, installing `bf` does not enable the JIT compiler, because that requires nightly Rust.
 To build and install from crates.io with the JIT
 enabled: